Skip to main content

 If you need to create content to answer customer questions, address support cases, or explain processes, that’s a job for Salesforce Knowledge.

-In addition to traditional content types (think news articles, images, and documents), Salesforce CMS lets you create custom content types to meet your unique business needs.
-And no matter what you choose to create, you can then distribute your content to any touchpoint and deliver the right content to the right person at the right time.
-At the end of the day, Salesforce CMS becomes your one-stop shop for all things content.
+In addition to traditional content types like news articles, images, and documents, you can create custom content types to meet your unique business needs.
+Then distribute your content to any touchpoint to deliver the right message to the right person at the right time.

 Getting good content out the door is a team effort, so let’s meet the team creating quality content for Tucker Home Goods.

-The Tucker Home Goods content team includes their Salesforce admin, Chris Garcia; marketing manager, Sheng Ng; merchandising manager, Elle Jordan; and copywriter, Calvin Wright.
+The Tucker Home Goods content team includes their Salesforce admin Chris Garcia, marketing manager Sheng Ng, merchandising manager Elle Jordan, and copywriter Calvin Wright.
 Sheng, Elle, and Calvin create all of the content for Tucker Home Goods, including marketing materials, product listings, and more.
-Salesforce CMS will streamline how this creative team delivers detailed product information across channels.

 Demystifying the Digital Experiences App and Salesforce CMS